brandenburg/np-schedulability-analysis/README.md

 6. The maximum “exploration front width” of the schedule graph, which is the maximum number of unprocessed states  that are queued for exploration (at any point in time).
 7. The CPU time used in the analysis (in seconds).
 8. The peak amount of memory used (as reported by `getrusage()`), divided by 1024.
 Due to non-portable differences in `getrusage()`, on Linux this reports the memory usage in megabytes, whereas on macOS it reports the memory usage in kilobytes.
+9. A timeout indicator: 1 if the state-space exploration was aborted due to reaching the time limit (as set with the `-l` option); 0 otherwise.
+10. The number of processors assumed during the analysis.

 ## Questions, Patches, or Suggestions